-Used for detecting Utilities crossing or running parallel within larger areas, project paths, utility installation or area wide detection.
+Used for detecting Utilities crossing or running parallel within larger areas, HDD bore path planning, utility installation or area wide detection.
 The size of the search should be adjusted to site conditions and project requirements.
 Multiple searches can be used to increase the effective detection area.